Overview

 MIDI Implementation

-Alchemy responds to standard MIDI messages and supports extensive MIDI CC mapping for hands-on control.
+Alchemy responds to standard MIDI messages and supports MIDI CC mapping for hands-on control.

 Supported MIDI Messages